-Each module has a module handbook which gives an overview of the module, including weekly topics, readings and assessments.
-This is uploaded directly onto the CANVAS site for each individual course.
-The reading list serves as a guide, suggesting what items are essential readings for each topic and which should be used as further reading.
+Each module has a Canvas site, which will include an overview of the module, weekly topics, readings and details about assessments.
+A list of readings will be provided (linked to the University library Aspire reading list system) that serves as a guide, suggesting what items are essential readings for each topic and which should be used as further reading.
 These are a starting point.
 You should also use other sources such as suggestions from lectures and key readings, as well as recent publications.